henryaj/ruby-refresher/README.md

 ### Running the tests

-Clone the repo and run `rspec` from the root directory to see how well I did.
+Clone the repo and run `rspec questions_spec.rb` from the root directory to see how well I did.